NOTICE

 New Volunteer Process:

-- After submitting the application, you will receive an email with a link to your VicNet volunteer portal where you will sign up for your First Day Training Shift and/or complete training videos online to get started with Shelter Support tasks right away.
+• After submitting the application, you will receive an email with a link to your VCAS volunteer portal where you will sign up for your First Day Training Shift.

-- Working directly with animals is enjoyable, but is only one part of volunteering.
+• Working directly with animals is enjoyable, though is only one part of volunteering.
 If you are interested in training to handle dogs, cats, or rabbits, you must meet the essential capabilities of volunteers requirements and attend additional training sessions as required.

 Volunteer hour requirements: